rootstrap/RSFormView/README.md

  - date: Will present a native date picker when the field is selected and validate that the entry is not empty
  - numeric: Will present the numeric keyboard when the field is selected and validate that the text entry can be casted to Int
  - password: Will mask the text entry in UI and validate that the text entry is not empty
- - usPhone: Will decorate the text entry with slashes (111-111-1111) and validate that the text entry is in a valid US phone number
+ - usPhone: Will decorate the text entry with slashes (111-111-1111) and validate that the text entry is in a valid US phone number format

  Check `FieldType` definition for more supported cases.

  ## ValidationType

- `validationType` is a FormField property that determines the validation behaviour of the represented TextField Different `FieldType`s provide different default validations but the validation can be overriden by setting the `FormField` a `ValidationType`
+ `validationType` is a `FormField` property that determines the validation behaviour of the represented TextField Different `FieldType`s provide different default validations but the validation can be overriden by setting the `FormField` a `ValidationType`

  Cases: